-- the Chairperson of the Education/e-learning Committee - the Chairperson of the Membership Committee - the Chairperson of the Workshop Committee - the Chairperson of the Research Committee - the Meeting President of the next Annual Meeting - the Pre-Meeting President; the Meeting President for the Annual Meeting following the above. - up to 5 members at large (who may not have a defined portfolio beyond providing advice to the Executive Committee).
+- the Chairperson of the Education/e-learning Committee - the Chairperson of the Membership Committee - the Chairperson of the Workshop Committee - the Chairperson of the Research Committee - The Chairperson of the ESGAR Diploma Committee - the Meeting President of the next Annual Meeting - the Pre-Meeting President; the Meeting President for the Annual Meeting following the above. - up to 5 members at large (who may not have a defined portfolio beyond providing advice to the Executive Committee).